Hamstring Strain Treatment Using LLLT/PBMT

 The symptoms of hamstring pain typically include:

-- Sharp pain in the back of the thigh during or after activity
+• Sharp or aching pain at the back of the thigh during or after activity

-- Stiffness, especially after prolonged sitting or upon rising from rest
+• Stiffness after prolonged sitting or on rising from rest

-- Pain when attempting to stretch the leg or bend at the knee
+• Pain when stretching the leg or bending the knee

 How is Hamstring Pain Diagnosed?